ToolJet/ToolJet/docs/docs/setup/cloud-v3-migration.md

 6. Test thoroughly to ensure all functionality is preserved

 :::caution
-After the V3 upgrade, applications with the old Kanban Board component will crash and become unusable.
-Make sure to replace all instances of the old component with the new Kanban component before upgrading.
+After November 11th, applications with the old Kanban Board component will crash and become unusable.
 :::

 ### Local Data Sources